SkorpionG/use-time-hooks/examples/README.md

-# useTime Examples
+# use-time-hooks Examples

-This directory contains practical examples for each hook in the useTime library, organized by language.
+This directory contains practical examples for each hook in the use-time-hooks library, organized by language.

 ## Folder Structure